 The majority ($117.15 million) of the welfare funds was used to pay old-age pension to 39,890 recipients compared to 37,313 people in the previous financial year, said YB Major General (Rtd) Dato Paduka Seri Hj Aminuddin Ihsan POKSMDSP Hj Abidin.

 In his budget readout at the Legislative Council, he said the government spent $12.35 million on provision of monthly welfare assistance to 12,509 people from low-income families.

-Another $10.86 million was disbursed to 4,050 recipients of blind pension, mental disorder allowance, disability pension and allowance over the past year.
+Another $10.86 million was disbursed to 4,050 recipients of the blind pension, mental disorder allowance, and disability pension over the past year.

 The government introduced reforms to its monthly financial aid eligibility requirements last July through the new digitalised National Welfare System (SKN).
 The centralised system was created to avoid duplication of benefits.

 The minister said 16,458 people have registered in the SKN thus far, including 11,026 people who requested for financial aid.

 He added that the ministry has recorded a 60 per cent efficiency in processing financial assistance requests.

 “Admittedly, it is quite low but it is an improvement from 45 percent when the SKN was initially launched.
 Our Clients’ Charter is to complete each request within two months,” YB Dato Hj Aminuddin said.

 National Stadium to get facelift; over 800 special needs individuals secure jobs